-FireControl was the name for a project to replace all the UK’s local 999 call centres with nine regional centres.
+FireControl was the name for a project to replace all the UK’s local 999 call centers with nine regional centers.

 Could it be that some politicians were keen to have their photos taken in front of the sparkling new buildings?

-Let’s consider the stakeholders in this initiative.
-Right at the top of any stakeholder list would be management and staff of the 46 call centres.
+Let’s consider the Stakeholders in this initiative.
+Right at the top of any stakeholder list would be management and staff of the 46 call centers.
 Right?

-And which organisation represents these key stakeholders?
-Step forward the Fire Brigades Union, the FBU, which represents firefighting personnel and control staff at all levels within the fire and rescue service across the UK including the 1,500 people who work in the call centres.
+And which organization represents these key Stakeholders?
+Step forward the Fire Brigades Union, the FBU, which represents firefighting personnel and control staff at all levels within the fire and rescue service across the UK including the 1,500 people who work in the call centers.

 So, it was a bit of a worry when the FBU got to hear about the project and threw their hands in the air in horror.